dcc5235/FCC_Demo1/README.md

 # Master Repository Index

 Welcome!
-This is an index of all repositories I have completed including additional coding challenges.
+This is an index of all repositories I have completed including additional coding challenges and articles written.
 Several of these projects may have been updated since its first installment.
 Feel free to browse or reach out with any questions.

 ---